 The granite mountains make for great rock climbing!
 For more information, click HERE to visit the Wichita Mountains Climbers Coalition.

-We were on our way to Wichita Mountains Wildlife Refuge, when my husband announces that he is starving!
+On our first visit to Wichita Mountains Wildlife Refuge, my husband announced that he was starving!
 I love my husband, but when he gets hungry, we call it hangry!
 Not knowing of the food possibilities near the refuge, we stopped at a little grocery store/gas station and ate some old food out of their old grease, while we talked to the lady that ran the store about visit to Wichita Mountains.
 It was only AFTER we choked down the last of our lunch that she told us to be sure and visit MEERS, which has the BEST burgers!

 She was right!
 Everywhere we went at the refuge, they told us to be sure and visit Meers and that no matter how long the line was, it was worth it!